British intelligence agencies: Origins

-Organised intelligence collection and planning for the government of the United Kingdom and the British Empire was established during the 19th century.
+Organised intelligence collection and planning for the Government of the United Kingdom and the British Empire was established during the 19th century.
 The War Office, responsible for the administration of the British Army, formed the Intelligence Branch in 1873, which became the Directorate of Military Intelligence.
-The Admiralty, responsible for the command of the Royal Navy, formed the Foreign Intelligence Committee in 1882, which evolved into the Naval Intelligence Department (NID) in 1887.
+The Admiralty, responsible for command of the Royal Navy, formed the Foreign Intelligence Committee in 1882, which evolved into the Naval Intelligence Department (NID) in 1887.

 The Committee of Imperial Defence, established in 1902, was responsible for research, and some co-ordination, on issues of military strategy.

-First World War

 The Secret Service Bureau was founded in 1909 as a joint initiative of the Admiralty and the War Office to control secret intelligence operations in the UK and overseas, particularly concentrating on the activities of the Imperial German government.
 The Bureau was split into naval and army sections which, over time, specialised in foreign espionage and internal counter-espionage activities respectively.
-This specialisation, formalised prior to 1914, was a result of the Admiralty intelligence requirements related to the maritime strength of the Imperial German Navy.
+This specialisation, formalised before 1914, was a result of the Admiralty intelligence requirements related to the maritime strength of the Imperial German Navy.

+First World War

 In 1916, during the First World War, the two sections underwent administrative changes so that the internal counter-espionage section became the Directorate of Military Intelligence Section 5 (MI5) and the foreign section became the Directorate of Military Intelligence Section 6 (MI6), names by which the Security Service and Secret Intelligence Service are commonly known today.

 The Naval Intelligence Division led the Royal Navy's highly successful cryptographic efforts, Room 40 (later known as NID25).
 The decryption of the Zimmermann Telegram was described as the most significant intelligence triumph for Britain during World War I, and one of the earliest occasions on which a piece of signals intelligence influenced world events.

 The Imperial War Cabinet was the British Empire's wartime coordinating body.

 Interwar

-In 1919, the Cabinet's Secret Service Committee, recommended that a peacetime codebreaking agency should be created.
+In 1919, the Cabinet's Secret Service Committee recommended that a peacetime codebreaking agency should be created.
 Staff were merged from NID25 and MI1b into the new organisation, which was given the cover-name the "Government Code and Cypher School" (GC&CS).

 The Joint Intelligence Committee (JIC) was founded in 1936 as a sub-committee of the Committee of Imperial Defence.